CSCI-4830-002-2014/CSCI-4830-002-2014.github.io/units/tableau_1/index.md

 ## Challenges

+You will use the same dataset (Olympic Athletes Dataset) to answer 20 more challenge questions.
 For each challenge, look at the visualization and answer the question in your head.
 You do not need to write your answer down.
 Then, try to reproduce the visualization using Tableau.
 After you've succeeded, take a screenshot of your desktop to submit.

 ### 1. What is the oldest age?